tailaiying32/CritterEvo/README.md

 I created this simulation because I was very interested in how I could model the biological process of evolution using concepts I learned in my CS and Networks (game theory) classes.
 As such, everything in this program: classes, datastructures, algorithms, etc., are all written and implemented from scratch in vanilla Java (and Swing for the GUI).

-To run the simulation on your machine, simply download the source code and run the CritterEvoGame class.
+To run the simulation on your machine, simply download the source code and run the main `CritterEvoGame` class.

 ## Core Features and Systems